igorsdub/DFI/ReadMe.md

 # Dynamics Flexibility Index #

-The DFI Code is writen in python and currently uses the oct2py module for python to call legacy .m functions.
+The DFI Code is writen in python.

 ### What is this repository for? ###